 If your Nest Thermostat is turned on but you can’t control it or it’s slow, try manually restarting it beginning with turning the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a a USB charger plugged into the wall or a computer.

-IMPORTANT: Do not try to restart your thermostat while it’s still connected to a computer for charging.
-(They didn’t go into detail why, but if Nest says don’t do it, DO NOT DO IT.)
+PLEASE NOTE: Do not try to manually restart your thermostat while it’s still connected to a computer for charging.
+(They didn’t go into detail why, but if Nest says don’t do it, LISTEN TO THEM.)

-After around 10 minutes of charging, detach the Nest Thermostat from the USB cord.
-If the unit has turned on while plugged in, shut it down and then turn it back on again, manually restarting the system.
+After around 10 minutes of charging, unplug the Nest Thermostat from the USB cord.
+If the unit has turned on while plugged in, power it off and then turn it back on again, manually restarting the thermostat.
 Once it has completed the restart, plug it back in to finish charging.
 After an hour of charging, unplug the Nest Thermostat and reattach it to its base.

-You should be be ready to go and this point, but again, for more detailed instructions and information, please see Nest Support.
+You should be be ready to go and this point, but again, for more thorough instructions and information, please visit Nest Support.

-If you have tried both of these processes and the Nest Thermostat is still having issues, you will need to bring in some experts.
+If you have tried both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in some experts.
 Enter us!
-If Rob's Albertan Service Experts installed your Nest Thermostat, please give us a call at 780-800-9047 or schedule an appointment online.
-If your Nest Thermostat was not put in by Rob's Albertan Service Experts, please contact Nest Support here.
+If Rob's Albertan Service Experts installed your Nest Thermostat, please feel free to call us at 780-800-9047 or schedule an appointment online.
+If your Nest Thermostat was not installed by Rob's Albertan Service Experts, please contact Nest Support here.

-Finally, do not let this matter worry you about your Nest’s reliability.
+Finally, do not let this matter scare you about your Nest’s reliability.
 By owning and properly operating Nest, your thermostat is honestly saving money for you every day.
-When set it up properly, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings constantly, which typically results in payback within the first year.
+When set it up correctly, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings constantly, which typically results in payback within 12 months.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one complication get you down.
-You were smart to invest in a Nest, because a smart thermostat is still one of the top investments in your home that you can make.
+You were smart to invest in a Nest, because a smart thermostat is still one of the prime investments in your home that you can make.